slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Legality of cryptocurrency by country

+2023-08-10

+Updates an article about crypto regulation that went 404 recently.

 ### What's an ambient superconductor?

 2023-08-08